gustrain/async-loader/README.md

 #### `Worker.try_get() -> AsyncLoader.Entry`

 Attempt to fetch an entry from the completion queue.
+If an entry is available, returns an `AsyncLoader.Entry`.
 If no entry is available, `None` is returned.

 #### `Worker.wait_get() -> AsyncLoader.Entry`